sophiewu7/ECE241-Final-Project---NS-Shaft-Game/README.md

 In a team of two, [Shiying Wu](https://github.com/sophiewu7) and [Xintong Zhou](https://github.com/OscarZhou0107), built a video game similar to NS-Shaft using Verilog with an FPGA board, a PS2 keyboard, a VGA adaptor and a monitor as the final project for ECE241 (Digital Systems).

-Through three weeks of work, we have successfully build a video game where a player (snowman) can jump down three different types of randomly moving (both speed and position) platforms to reach the 30th level (every 5 platforms count as 1 level) to win the game.
+Through three weeks of work, we have successfully built a video game where a player (snowman) can jump down three different types of randomly moving (both speed and position) platforms to reach the 30th level (every 5 platforms count as 1 level) to win the game.

 ## 1.0 Introduction

 The goal of this design project was to apply what we have learned in ECE241 to create a game similar to NS-SHAFT.
-Through three weeks of hard work, we have successfully build a fully functional game by using a PS2 keyboard, an FPGA board, a monitor and a speaker.
+Through three weeks of hard work, we have successfully built a fully functional game by using a PS2 keyboard, an FPGA board, a monitor, and a speaker.

 Our game consists of four interfaces: start interface, game interface, win interface, and loss interface.
-In our game, a player (a snowman) goes down the screen by jumping onto 4 different types of platforms while the background is keep moving upwards.
+In our game, a player (a snowman) goes down the screen by jumping onto 4 different types of platforms while the background keeps moving upwards.
 Once the player moves down 30 levels, the player wins the game.
 At the top of the screen, there is a line of spikes where the player will lose 1 heart if he/she hits the spikes.
-The player will have 5 hearts in total, once he/she lose all his/her life, he/she lose the game.
-Also, if the player did not land on any platform, he/she will fall off the screen and the game will be over.
+The player will have 5 hearts in total, once he/she loses all his/her life, he/she loses the game.
+Also, if the player does not land on any platform, he/she will fall off the screen and the game will be over.

 ## 2.0 Design